 Important!

-Stand Desk is the youngest company of the bunch (it’s been in Australia for 3 years and in NZ for 6), but offers the most aggressive pricing.
+Stand Desk is the youngest company of the bunch (it’s been in Australia for 3 years and in NZ for 6), but it offers the most aggressive pricing.
 Its hardwood and bamboo options are about $400-500 and $100 cheaper, respectively.

 The rest of the differences are minor and almost not worth mentioning.